West Coast and Islay Whiskey Tour Highlights

 - Morning ferry back to Kennacraig.

-- Loch Fyne and the pretty town of Inveraray and our lunch stop at the excellent George Hotel, serving traditional Scottish fayre including locally caught wild Haggis.
+- Loch Fyne and the pretty town of Inveraray and our lunch stop at the excellent George Hotel.
+The hotel serves traditional Scottish fayre including locally caught wild Haggis.

-- After lunch, there’s the opportunity to visit the town’s famous Whisky shop, before visiting Inveraray Castle home of the Duke of Argyll.
+- After lunch, there’s the opportunity to visit the town’s famous Whisky shop.
+We will then visit Inveraray Castle, home of the Duke of Argyll.

 - Leaving Inveraray we continue along the shores of Loch Fyne, to the stunning ”Rest and be Thankful” viewpoint.